School / Prep

 Presentation

-The course is offered in partnership withIFRIA Aquitaine.
-It is open to both initial and continuing training.
-It is accredited by the Commission des Titres d'Ingénieurs.
+The training program is offered in partnership withIFRIA Aquitaine.
+It is available as initial and continuing education.
+It is accredited by the Commission des Titres d'Ingénieurs (CTI).

-Agri-food and Industrial Engineering engineers develop processes to design and optimize the production of a food product in line with a sustainable development and social responsibility (SD&SR) approach, in phase with the needs of companies.
-They also integrate and manage the financial, legal and commercial aspects of their engineering profession.
+Agri-food and industrial engineers develop processes for designing and optimizing food production in line with sustainable development and social responsibility principles, in accordance with business needs.
+They also integrate and manage the financial, legal, and commercial aspects of their engineering work.

 20